$10 million fundraising campaign aims to save Washington music venues from closing

 While Keep Music Alive is a separate entity from WANMA — the coalition of local venue owners leading the advocacy charge — it grew out of some of the organization’s earliest conversations.
 Keep Music Alive also has support from King County Executive Dow Constantine, whose proposed 2021-2022 budget includes $300,000 for indie clubs to make “COVID-safe modifications” to their spaces.
 In August, the county steered $750,000 in federal aid toward 35 struggling music venues.

-For clubs that have now been closed more than six months, the grants ranging from $10,000 to $40,000 were a welcome cushion, but hardly a panacea.
+For clubs that have now been closed more than six months, the grants ranging from $10,000 to $40,000 were a welcome cushion but hardly a panacea.
 Adam Wakeling, managing partner at the Crocodile, recently told the Seattle Times that the Belltown mainstay would need $400,000 to make it to summer 2021, when some in the industry are hoping semi-normal touring will resume.

 With a venue relief bill stalled in Congress, this weekend the National Independent Venue Association is throwing a virtual music festival to raise money and awareness for their plight.
 A handful of Seattle music heavyweights are participating, with Macklemore taping his performance at Capitol Hill pillar Neumos.